Privacy Shield Privacy Notice

-Effective Date: January 31, 2023
+Effective Date: October 09, 2023

-1. Introduction & What This Notice Covers
+1. Introduction & What This Statement Covers

 Our customers use our platform to process their own employees’, customers’, and vendors’ personal data.
 In that case, we act only as a service provider.
 In general, we only access such personal data if required by law, or if the customer asks us to in connection with customer support or account administration matters in relation to the Services.